06 Jan 2018 27 of the Best Things To Do In Cuba In 2018

-Traveling to Cuba is becoming easier and easier every day.
+Traveling to Cuba is becoming easier in some ways and more confusing in other ways.
 We recently went from Cancun, as we are Americans traveling to Cuba and flying from Mexico was the easiest way.
 Cuba is a huge country and we only had 10 days to explore Cuba, so we decided to only visit 4 cities.
-We didn’t realize how many amazing places there is in Cuba and tons of amazing things to do in Cuba.
+We didn’t realize how many amazing places there are in Cuba and tons of amazing things to do in Cuba.
 Here are some of our favorite things to do in Cuba that should be on everyone’s Cuba bucket list.

 Things To Do In Cuba